alexmahr-de/arch.linux.vm.on.firecracker.vm/README.md

 # arch.linux.vm.on.firecracker.vm
 scripts related to run generate a arch linux VM to be run via firecracker

+### prerequisits
+The scripts/instructions have been created to work on an archlinux system with `pacstrap` and `arch-chroot` installed.

 ## What is firecracker?
 oversimplified firecracker is virtualization software
  - comparable to [QEMU](https://en.wikipedia.org/wiki/QEMU) as a software